IIEWFL/prog7314-part-2-eternal/README.md

 https://github.com/IIEWFL/prog7314-part-2-eternal.git

 PROBLEM:
-- i couldnt post a youtube video as it sensitive information so i compreesed a file with the video because if it was not zipped the file was to big.
+- i couldnt post a youtube video as it has sensitive information so i compreesed a file with the video because if it was not zipped the file was to big.
 - you can tap the youtube link and it will show you why the video was removed my apologies for the inconvience.